 Ask anyone who prunes and they’ll tell you it’s “a science.”
 You need to know when, how, where and how much to prune the plants in your garden.
 Pruning helps a plant reach its potential.
-Done correctly, it helps the plant create bigger and better fruit, flowers and veggies.
+Done correctly, it helps the plant create bigger and better fruit, flowers, and veggies.

 Pruning is necessary when raising children.
-Kids need their parents to guide and correct them and to help “trim” branches of their personality that are getting in the way of their growth.
+Kids need their parents to guide and correct them and to help “trim” branches of their personalities that are getting in the way of their growth.
 With careful pruning geared to the personality of each child, parents can help their children blossom and grow into something spectacular!

 Tip #10: Law of the Harvest

 Everyone knows the law of the harvest—you reap what you sow.
 However, I don’t believe that’s what always happens in life…or in the garden.

 Each year our family carefully planted fruits and vegetables in the locations where they would grow best.
 We watered and weeded but sometimes the plants refused to grow or they started to grow and then stopped.
 When it was our fault, we made course corrections, but sometimes—it was mother nature’s fault.
 She didn’t provide enough hot sunlight and when that happened certain veggies didn’t grow—like tomatoes.